mindemangou/magic-components/README.md

 - All HTML content injected via templates is sanitized with [DOMPurify](https://github.com/cure53/DOMPurify).
 - Data attributes are safely parsed and encoded to prevent XSS.

 ---

+## ⚡ SSR & Astro Compatibility

+- The library auto-detects the environment and disables browser-only features (like IntersectionObserver) in SSR.
+- Works out-of-the-box with Astro, Next.js, and other SSR frameworks.

+---